plutoegg/Exchange-Deposit-Standard/README.md

 # A standard for deposits to exchanges and merchants

-This standard if widely adopted will simplify the burden on exchanges and other entities such as merchants which accept deposits and payments on Ethereum.
-The mechanism through which this happens is by adding a payment reference field to transactions.
+This standard if widely adopted will simplify the burden on exchanges and other entities such as merchants, who accept large numbers of deposits and payments on Ethereum.
+The solution being proposed is a deposit contract to be widely used, which requires the addition of a payment reference field to transactions.

 ### The main goals of developing this standard are:
   1. Reduce burden of parsing the blockchain for all incoming transactions, and the need to issue different addresses for each customer.
-  2. Add events to all deposits, and ensure handling is the same when deposits are sent from contracts, including multi-signature wallet contracts.
+  2. Ensure events are issued for all deposits, and ensure handling is the same whether deposits are sent from other contracts, including multi-signature wallet contracts, or from regular addresses.
   3. Ensure wide adoption by wallets and other exchanges for adding a payment reference into a transaction.
   4. Reduce support ticket burden on exchanges and node providers.
-  5. To enable batch payment of transactions sent via a contract, without causing issues for exchanges which would then currently not easily be able to detect these incoming deposits.
+  5. To enable batch payments of transactions sent via a contract, without causing issues for exchanges.
+It is currently not easy be able to detect these incoming deposits from contracts.

 ### Further input is required to ensure wide adoption